bobby-valenzuela/Dev-Environment/README.md

 `D/d$` - 	Cut to end of line
 `y$` -	Yank/Copy to end of line
 `:reg`/`=`    - View registers (vim/lazyvim)
-`0p`     - Paste from 0 register
+`0p`     - Paste from 0 register (in normal mode)
-`C-r0`  - Paste from 0 register into vim command line.
-(Useful for pasting into a search regex)
+`C-r0`  - Paste from 0 register (in insert mode or into vim command line).
+Useful for pasting into a search regex
-`C-rw`  - Copy whatever word is under cursot and paste into vim command line.
+`C-rw`  - Copy whatever word is under cursor and paste into vim command line.
 (Useful for pasting into a search regex)
 `"_dd`  - Delete line and yank to black hole register (keeps registers the same).
 `ayy` - Yank line to "a" register (overwriting register a).
 `Ayy` - Yank line to "a" register (appending to register a)